Yann-Situ/PSSFFS2KXX/README.md

 * The `shoot_previewer` shows a trajectory slightly above the real one.
 * Zipline drop inside collision places results in stucked player
 * [FIXED] Spawner rotation position is weird.
+* [FIXED] Sometimes the dunkjump gives a velocity of `(-nan, dunkjump_speed)`.
+This is due to it's calculation with a square root
+* Dunking while pushing a direction button toward another basket above results in no dunk on the current basket. -> change the criteria for the basket by taking into account a very close basket